resthub/resthub.org/spring-stack.rst

 	* hibernate.id.new_generator_mappings = true
 	* persistenceUnit.packagesToScan =

- If your need to do more advanced configuration, juste override dataSource and entityManagerFactory beans in your applicationContext.xml file like bellow :
+ If you need to do more advanced configuration, just override dataSource and entityManagerFactory beans in your applicationContext.xml file like below :

  .. code-block:: xml